chirpley/docs/docs/source/asinfluencer.rst

   :align: center
   :alt: Nano = Mega

+  Where one grows, all grow together as a flock.

 The Chirpley platform focusses especially on nano and micro-influencers.
 We believe the message of many is stronger than the power of one.
 Therefor the platform has been developed to be as welcoming as possible, with an eye for the new born chicks, and the established influencer as well.

-Where one grows, we all grow together as a flock.
+Where one grows, all grow together as a flock.

 Profile Page
 ------------